Tingwall Airport

 Tingwall Airport (IATA: LWK, ICAO: EGET), also known as Lerwick/Tingwall Airport, is located in the Tingwall valley, near the village of Gott, 4 NM northwest of Lerwick in Mainland, Shetland, Scotland.
-Although it is the nearest airport to Lerwick, it is not Shetland's main airport, which is at Sumburgh.
-It is the one most used for inter-island flights within Shetland.
+Although it is the nearest airport to Lerwick, it is not Shetland's main airport, which is Sumburgh at the south end of the main island.
+However, Tingwall is Shetland's inter-island flight hub.